Breakthrough infection: Hepatitis B

 Breakthrough cases of Hepatitis B are primarily attributed to mutations in the Hepatitis B virus (HBV) that make HBV surface proteins unrecognizable to antibodies produced from the HBV vaccine.
 Viruses with such mutations are called "vaccine escape mutants".
 Breakthrough infections may also be caused by delayed vaccination, immunosuppression, and maternal viral load.
 It is possible for an individual to have breakthrough infection of HBV but be asymptomatic.

 COVID-19

 In April 2021, scientists reported that in a cohort of 417 vaccinated persons, two women had breakthrough infections as of publication and identified their variants' viral mutations.
 In the same month, the CDC reported that in the United States, there were 5,814 COVID-19 breakthrough infections and 74 deaths among the more than 75 million people fully vaccinated for the COVID-19 virus.
 In July 2021, scientists reported that in an outbreak of the SARS-CoV-2 Delta variant, associated with large public gatherings, 74% of infections occurred in fully vaccinated people.
-In August 2022, a study that followed up 648 vaccinated individuals found that 40% had at least one breakthrough infection.
-The incidence was higher in those with long term side effects of vaccination.